Deus-corp/cks-mcp/SECURITY.md

   (`CKS_MCP_SECRET`);
 - input validation at the MCP tool boundary before anything reaches `cks-runtime` or `cks-core`;
+- the optional HTTP transport (`CKS_MCP_HTTP_PORT`) — when enabled, exposes MCP over HTTP with CORS support; intended for local development and trusted-network integration with clients like `cks-studio`, not for exposure on an untrusted network;
 - safe handling of LLM-generated output in `construct_knowledge` (parsed and validated before it is ever persisted, never executed).